Zeb Powell is poised to make an impact on and off the hill

 Zebulon Powell doesn’t come from your prototypical professional snowboarder background.

-Zeb’s father ran a ship mill and his mother is a teacher’s assistant and according to Zeb, “They don’t ski or snowboard, but they’re insanely supportive of what I’m doing.”
-Zeb’s parents had a daughter and then adopted four children, and Zeb is the youngest of the five.
-“It’s a very diverse family,” says Zeb.
+Powell’s father ran a chip mill and his mother is a teacher’s assistant and according to Powell, “They don’t ski or snowboard, but they’re insanely supportive of what I’m doing.”
+Powell’s parents had a daughter and then adopted four children, and Powell is the youngest of the five.
+“It’s a very diverse family,” says Powell.

-“Game on from there” in layman’s terms is a rapid explosion that included being scouted by none other than snowboard legend and former Forum all-star Chad Otterstrom to attend the infamous Stratton Mountain School in Vermont.
-While attending a Woodward Copper snowboard camp, Zeb caught the eye of Otterstrom and from there it seems a bit serendipitous with a dash of natural talent that took Zeb into the next rank of snowboarding.
-“Otterstrom was a Stratton Mountain School West coach, too and I came back the next year and he would tell my mom that I was pretty good, like ‘This kid’s got something.
+Then Powell was scouted by none other than snowboard legend and former Forum all-star Chad Otterstrom to attend the infamous Stratton Mountain School (SMS) in Vermont.
+“Otterstrom was a Stratton Mountain School West coach and I came back the next year and he would tell my mom that I was pretty good, like ‘This kid’s got something.
 You should really consider enrolling him in a snowboard school,’ but my mom didn’t wanna send me away.
 Eventually, we went up to SMS and did a tour and I thought it was so insane.
 Went riding at Mount Snow and they had a Superpipe, all these rails and everything and it reminded me of a video game.
 From there, I started going to SMS.”
-While the raw talent was evident in Zeb’s riding, it was SMS that refined his skillset and allowed him to focus on riding while attending school and pursuing a degree and that’s where things went into warp speed for the young North Carolinian.
+While the raw talent was evident in Powell’s riding, it was SMS that refined his skillset and allowed him to focus on riding while attending school and pursuing a degree.
+That’s where things went into warp speed for the young North Carolinian.

 “Now that I have this following, I really do want to do something like work with non-profits that help this cause.
 And I want to do it on my own, too, I guess.
 It's funny.
 That's always been my dad's dream.
 He’s always said, ‘If you get famous, I don't care about the money.
 I want to see you give back to the less fortunate communities.’
 That’s ingrained in my head, so of course, I want to do it.
 Hoods To Woods just hit me up and I’m going to do a podcast with them soon.
 I got one foot in the door finally, so I just want to keep the ball rolling with them.
 And then I've also pitched some ideas to Red Bull and ThirtyTwo, letting them know that I would like to do something in the future.
 If I was to have the perfect situation for me, it would be sick to have some of my friends and we go around to different cities and do snowboard clinics.
 Everyone’s invited, there’s all different types of things to ride for all levels and they could get to see people snowboarding to make it more relatable to them.”